Jaysen-Ma/agent-zero-quant/README.md

 - Dynamic, organically growing, and learning as you use it.
 - Fully transparent, readable, comprehensible, customizable, and interactive.
 - Uses the computer as a tool to accomplish tasks.

+## AI Quant Enhancements

+1. **Docker Image with Quant and ML Libraries**
+- A Docker image with common quant and ML libraries pre-installed has been created.
+This allows the AI to write quant code more efficiently without needing to `pip install` the packages, saving thousands of tokens and accelerating the workflow.

+2. **Access to Time Series Data with AWS S3**
+- The AI can access time series data stored in S3 bucket, if you provide the access keys in the .env under the AWS_keys folder.
+This enables the development of strategies for intra-day trading, not just daily data by using yfinance.

+3. **Knowledge of Time Series Data Structure**
+- The structure of the time series data is provided as knowledge to facilitate the AI in retrieving data of interest.
+Other users will need to edit this document if they use a different data infrastructure.

+4. **Iterative Code Execution and Debugging**
+- The AI can iteratively prompt, execute, and debug its own code using terminal output as feedback.
+This iterative process enhances the AI's ability to refine and optimize trading strategies.
+Examples of AI-built trading strategies can be found at https://github.com/Jaysen-Ma/AI-built-trading-strategies/tree/main.

 ## Key concepts
 1. **General-purpose assistant**